openedx/docs.openedx.org/source/documentors/references/doc_templates.rst

 You also need to use substitutions for inline images, as explained below.

-Substitutions are all kept in the source/substitutions.txt file in the documenation project on GitHub.
+Substitutions are all kept in the source/substitutions.txt file in the documentation project on GitHub.

 Copy the format for the substitution as needed.